jdh4/mac_productivity/keyboard_remappings/README.md

 See examples of [various rules](https://ke-complex-modifications.pqrs.org/) used by the Karabiner-Elements community.

-## Additional Meta Keys (Advanced)
+## Additional Hyper Keys (Advanced)

 It's nice to have the letter of the second key have some meaning (like <kbd>N</kbd> for next tab, or <kbd>L</kbd> for Linux termina).
-Holding the [caps lock] meta key ties up your left hand leaving only a few letters for the second key (to be pressed with your right hand).
+Holding the [caps lock] hyper key ties up your left hand leaving only a few letters for the second key (to be pressed with your right hand).

 You can configure Karabiner-Elements to use <kbd>Caps Lock</kbd> plus a second key as the hyper to create more freedom.
 For instance, for operations concerning moving and resizing windows, one might use <kbd>Caps Lock</kbd> + <kbd>W</kbd> + (any third key).
 A specific example would be <kbd>Caps Lock</kbd> + <kbd>W</kbd> + <kbd>M</kbd> maximizes the current window.

-One could also use left tab or left shift as a different meta key.
+One could also use left tab or left shift as a different hyper key.

 ## Profiles